okeshawarz/prospectus/keshawarz_prospectus.md

 this specifically urban stimulus and energy?"

 Of course, questions of agglomeration have always been at the root of enquiry into the nature of cities.
-In this essay, I form a descriptive account of the latest period of urban expansion in the city of San Francisco, California.
-Using descriptive and historical data on the formation and location of firms, the geographic dispersion of wages, land prices, and rents, and historical records on land-use decisions and housing transactions, this essay will investigate the role of city-scale responses to the business cycle and structural change in the corporate sector.
+In addition to the geographic dispersion of wages, land prices, and rents, and historical records on land-use decisions and housing transactions, this essay will investigate the role of city-scale responses to the business cycle and structural change in the corporate sector.
 The story is, essentially, about synekism;